Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-jenkins.md

 ***Objective***

-This section aims to set up the required infrastructure of Jenkins to perform the task and solve the 2nd point of the[Problem Statement](https://devsecops-report.netlify.app/problem-statements/).
+This section aims to set up the required infrastructure of Jenkins to perform the task and solve the 2nd point of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).
 ## What is Jenkins?

 Jenkins is a self-contained, open-source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.